Commentary on the First Chapter of the Book of Daniel

 God pronounced a twofold judgment upon Hezekiah.

-1. All the treasure accumulated by Hezekiah and his predecessors would be removed to Babylon (verse 6).
-Indeed, beginning in 605, the Babylonians helped themselves to the wealth of Judah.
+1. All the treasure accumulated by Hezekiah and his predecessors would be removed to Babylon (v.
+6).
+Indeed, beginning in 605, the Babylonians stole the wealth of Judah.
 The pillage continued until the nation was left despoiled and desolate.

 The fulfillment of God's judgment on Hezekiah is a fitting beginning to the Book of Daniel for two reasons.